migramirez2/Harmony-ONE/progress/konstantin-potapov.md

+2024-07-12 Fri:
+- Investigated the issue with the hash generation in localnet testing.
+Go@1.21 changed behavior of the ecdsa key generation function, so it can provide fieerent private keys for the same input.
+Described [here](https://github.com/golang/go/blob/release-branch.go1.21/src/crypto/ecdsa/ecdsa.go#L153)
+- Updated hotstuff description and commit messages.
+It can be found [here](https://github.com/Frozen/gohotstuffimpl)

 2024-07-05 Fri:
 - `UpdateMaxCommissionFee` function covered with tests.
 - Provided fix for the node bootstrap process, which was using incorrect method to calculate connected peers.